Andi-Cirjaliu/edge-java-react-dataset-stack/tutorials/java-react-dataset.md

 ```
 ---
-title: US Employment rates Application (Java/Dataset) Stack Tutorial
+title: US Employment rates Application (Java/Dataset) Tutorial
-description: The Stack comprises of a Java Spring application deployed as microservice
+description: Java Spring application deployed as microservice
 ---

 ### Introduction

 US Employment rates application is a Java Spring application which is deployed as a microservice.
-The frontend is made using React and is included in the Java application.
 The example also uses Skaffold which handles the workflow for building, pushing and deploying your application, allowing you to focus on what matters most: writing code.

 ### Access the application

-Click on the Key icon on the Stack Builder Dashboard and copy the value under the `DNS` section and `IP` field
+Click on the Key icon on the dashboard and copy the value under the `DNS` section and `IP` field

 URL :  http://##DNS.ip##:30091